-Teff is a super tiny grain (one of the smallest in the world, actually) that’s grown natively in Ethiopia, but it’s so adaptable that it can be grown virtually anywhere (which is why I’m considering possibly planting my own in the spring).
+Teff is a super tiny grain (one of the smallest in the world, actually) that’s grown natively in Ethiopia.
+Still, it’s so adaptable that it can be grown virtually anywhere (which is why I’m considering possibly planting my own in the spring).

 It’s generally used to make injera (which is a pretty tasty sourdough flatbread/tortilla type thing), but the nutritional punch this grain packs makes it so much more than that!
-It’s a great source of iron, fiber, calcium, protein, calcium, manganese, B vitamins, and a whole lot more.
+It’s a great source of iron, fiber, calcium, protein, calcium, manganese, B vitamins, and much more.

 The grain ranges in colors from dark red to white – That’s what determines their flavor.
 It’s got a grainy, nutty texture (kind of like poppy seeds, but nuttier) that can add a ton of dimension (and nutrition!) to your favorite dishes.
 Darker varieties of the ancient grain have a more hazelnut, earthy flavor (which is definitely not a bad thing in this case), while white varieties have a milder, chestnut-like flavor.

 You can get it in either grain or flour form, and it’s stocked at most health food stores.
-After a brief look around, I couldn’t find a grocery store in my area that carried it, but I imagine places like whole foods probably would (any grocery store in the city probably does too).
-If all else fails, it can definitely be found online.
+After a brief look around, I couldn’t find a grocery store in my area that carried it, but I imagine places like Whole Foods probably would (any grocery store in the city probably does, too).
+If all else fails, it can be found online.

-It can be boiled, steamed, baked, or raw and is great to use when you’re making cereal, pancakes, breads, cookies, cakes, snack bars, pies, and more.
+It can be boiled, steamed, baked, or raw and is great for making cereal, pancakes, breads, cookies, cakes, snack bars, pies, and more.

 Supported In A Wide Variety Of Diets